 South Carolina Private Investigation or Security Guard Agency Bond

-South Carolina Private Investigation or Contract Security Agency Bond Information
+What is a South Carolina Private Investigation or Contract Security Agency Bond?

 Private investigators, detectives and security guard agencies licensed under provisions of Act No. 372, Acts of 2000, Gen. Assembly of South Carolina must post a $10,000 surety bond as required by the South Carolina Law Enforcement Division (SLED).
 The bond protects customers in the event of violations of state laws, unethical business practices, fraudulent or illegal actions by the private detective or agency.

-South Carolina Private Investigation or Security Guard Agency Bond Prices - Buy Online
+Purchase Your South Carolina Private Investigation or Security Guard Agency Bond Today

-What does a Private Investigation or Security Guard Agency Bond Protect Against?
+Why is a South Carolina Private Investigation or Security Guard Agency Bond Required?

 The private investigation surety bond protects the State of South Carolina and its taxpayers in the event that the private detective violates state law and closes the business without paying applicable fines.
 The bond transfers the this liability up to the full bond amount of $10,000 to the surety company, and ultimately back to the private investigator through an indemnity clause.